 This appeal is from the dismissal on jurisdictional grounds of an amended application for relief filed in the United States District Court for the District of Minnesota.
+The district court entered its order on October 11, 2022, and entered judgment on October 12, 2022.
 The district court correctly concluded it lacked jurisdiction because the applicant did not have standing to bring its claims pursuant to Article III of the U.S. Constitution.
 The district court had jurisdiction pursuant to 28 U.S.C. § 1331 to determine its own jurisdiction.

-The applicant timely appealed.
+The applicant timely appealed on November 4, 2022.
 This Court has jurisdiction pursuant to 28 U.S.C. § 1291.